 Does anyone else make Lichtenberg figures?

-artistic sculptures and help us to expand process boundaries.
+artistic sculptures from time to time and help us expand processing boundaries.
 You can

-see some of their stunning work on our Eye Candy page and on their web pages at Hi Tech Art and Deviant Art.
-We are not aware of any other suppliers currently making and offering acrylic Lichtenberg figures to the public.
+see some of their stunning work on our Eye Candy page and on their web pages at Deviant Art.
+We are not aware of any other suppliers currently making or offering acrylic Lichtenberg figures to the public.

 Is making Lichtenberg figures dangerous?